 OUR HISTORY: We are a Product of Bottom Up Innovation

 Our history is an interesting one: we started in Sub-Saharah Africa as AGEN and then we developed to become AGEN-USA Inc. in America.

-Affirmative action on Gender Equality Network (AGEN), initially known as Africa Grassroots Gender Empowerment Network (AGGEN) was established de facto in 2008 when its initial founders, Tanzania’s Fulbrighters, were brought together by Ms. Diana A. Carvalho.
+We are a product of innovation in that Affirmative action on Gender Equality Network (AGEN), initially known as Africa Grassroots Gender Empowerment Network (AGGEN) was established de facto in 2008 when its initial founders, Tanzania’s Fulbrighters, were brought together by Ms. Diana A. Carvalho.
 This lady was the Coordinator at the Dar es Salaam U.S Embassy overseeing U.S. Department of State Fulbright and Humphrey Alumni programs in Tanzania.
-While Ms. Carvalho brought together the Fulbright alumni as part of her job description, she always went an extra mile beyond her job description, by creating and strengthening relationship, firstly between her and the alumni and secondly, among alumni themselves.
-Through that relationship the idea of establishing AGEN emerged.
-The driving force for its establishment was to foster cooperation among U.S Department of State Alumni in Tanzania and beyond and make change to the society.
-Today, AGEN-Africa has extended its presence in all of Sub-Saharan Africa where its members have started to open AGEN country specific branches as semi-autonomous Not-for-profit NGOs in their respective countries.
-Please visit all pages of this website for details.
+While Ms. Carvalho brought together the Fulbright alumni as part of her job description, she always went an extra mile, by creating and strengthening relationship, firstly between her and the alumni and secondly, among alumni themselves.
+Through that relationship the idea of establishing AGEN and AGEN-USA Inc. emerged.
+The initial driving force for AGEN establishment was to foster cooperation among U.S Department of State Alumni in Tanzania and beyond and make change to the society.
+During the course of implementation we grew to cover the whole of Sub-Saharan Africa and New York in the United States of America.